jeffa5/jeffa5.github.io/_posts/2021-04-13-paper-notes.md

 title: Notes on Papers
 ---

-This is some assorted notes on writing a paper.
+This is a collection of notes on writing a paper.
 Some of these may apply more generally to writing but no promises.
 The target for this is an academic paper written in LaTeX.

+Of course, this is not all my own advice but things I have learned and picked up from friends and colleagues.
+Many thanks.

 ### Write one line per sentence (or one sentence per line)